 - Improving educational results The Academy Trust is committed to improving educational results at each of the schools and forms the heart of how spending decisions are made.
 Our schools have a fully embedded and developed tracking system for individual students that tracks levels of progress and attainment.
-We operated a robust school review process in the academic year which allows schools to focus their budget in areas focused strongly on school improvement.
-One of the schools within our family was subject to an OFSTED inspection for the year-ending 31 August 2019 with an overall rating of "Good". - Ensuring strong financial governance and oversight supports VFM decision making The Academy Trust operates a strong control environment with very clearly documented control processes and procedures which are consistent across the organisation.
+We operated a robust school review process in the academic year which allows schools to focus their budget in areas focused strongly on school improvement. - Ensuring strong financial governance and oversight supports VFM decision making The Academy Trust operates a strong control environment with very clearly documented control processes and procedures which are consistent across the organisation.
 One of the key tenets of the control environment is to ensure that each school within the Academy Trust family should achieve value for money, particularly in relation to pupil outcomes and needs.
 Robust procurement procedures and controls have been established within each Academy Trust school to ensure this goal is achieved.
 This includes the requirement for additional levels of financial scrutiny and review for key risk purchases especially those of a higher value.
 School Finance Officers are accountable to the Principal and the Finance Director.
-The Finance Director is held to account by various parties these include the Chief Executive Officer, who is also the Accounting Officer of the Academy Trust, the Avanti Schools Trust Audit Committee, the Avanti Schools Trust Board of Directors, the appointed responsible officer and external auditors. - Procurement procedures result in value for money Contracts and services are regularly appraised and renegotiated when appropriate to ensure value for money.
+The Finance Director is held to account by various parties these include the Chief Executive Officer, who is also the Accounting Officer of the Academy Trust, the Avanti Schools Trust Audit & Risk Committee, the Avanti Schools Trust Board of Directors, the appointed internal and external auditors. - Procurement procedures result in value for money Contracts and services are regularly appraised and renegotiated when appropriate to ensure value for money.
 A procurement matrix is in place for each school in the Academy Trust which requires additional level of quotes, scrutiny and review for higher levels of payments.
 The Academy Trust always assesses the cost and benefits of various options before making a decision to ensure the right option for the longer term.
 The Academy Trust has been able to achieve economies and savings as a result of being able to share resources between schools and due to a larger buying power through our combined purchases.